rydama/hello-eb-node/README.md

   - You should now be at the shell for your EC2 instance
   - `exit` from the shell
 - Configure nginx and let's encrypt
+  - You'll be editing some files in the `.ebextensions` directory
+  - By default, these files are configured to:
+    - Redirect non-https to https
+    - Redirect `www.yourdomain.com` to `yourdomain.com`
+    - Install a free Let's Encrypt SSL certificate (at first, a "staging" cert for testing)
+    - Configure a cron job to automatically renew your certificate as necessary
   - Find/replace `YOURDOMAIN` with your actual domain (i.e. winningpic.com) in the `.ebextensions` files
   - Find/replace `you@example.com` with your actual email in the `999-03-nginx-ssl-enable.config` file
-- Confirm deploy is working
+- Deploy and confirm your certificate is working
-  - By default the Elastic Beanstalk deployment uses the master branch in your local github repository.
+  - By default, the Elastic Beanstalk deployment uses the `master` branch in your local git repository.
 Be sure to commit your changes before any invocation of `eb deploy` below.
   - Commit the above changes to the `master` branch in your local repository
   - Run `eb deploy`
   - Once finished, visit your domain in the browser